 people want access to services and applications from anywhere and emerging businesses in Asia are using Cloud Computing to meet these requirements

-Small and medium sized businesses don’t have large IT budgets.
-Emerging markets are full of smaller sized business and these have greater opportunities to thrive and grow quickly due to the cost benefits of cloud computing The lack of large initial investment that may otherwise make IT infrastructure unaffordable Cloud computing is having a large impact on enterprises around the globe and 50% of all IT is expected to be in the cloud within the next five to ten years.
+Small and medium-sized businesses don’t have large IT budgets.
+Emerging markets are full of smaller sized businesses and these have greater opportunities to thrive and grow quickly due to the cost benefits of cloud computing The lack of large initial investment that may otherwise make IT infrastructure unaffordable Cloud computing is having a large impact on enterprises around the globe and 50% of all IT is expected to be in the cloud within the next five to ten years.

-9.VMware will realise vCHS is critical to its future
+9.VMware will realize vCHS is critical to its future

 It includes the following points: